First published on March 13, 2013.

 The tailor made cover letter should mention things like what you like about that particular law firm, the recent things/deals which the law firm has done and which you’ve heard about (read LegallyIndia or Bar and Bench for that), what value you can add to that firm and vice versa.

-Without calling up the office you can consider your internship application as good as ‘not sent’.
-Read a discussion on Lawctalk here.
+IMPORTANT: Without calling up the office you can consider your internship application as good as ‘not sent’.

-STEP FIVE: If you still fail to secure an internship, take a 4-5 days off from college and visit the nearest big city which has decent law firm/lawyer offices.
+If you still fail to secure an internship (say after 2-3 months of dilligent effort), take a 4-5 days off from college and visit the nearest big city which has decent law firm/lawyer offices (Delhi, Mumbai, Bangalore).

 Go the the law firms’ offices in these locations.
 Make sure you are in your best formals and that you have taken a print-out of your CV with you.